EESSI/test-suite/README.md

 - setting additional environment variables
     - `--setvar env_vars=<envar>:<value>`

 Note that these override the variables for _all_ tests in the test suite that respect those variables.
 To override a variable only for specific tests, one can use the `TEST.VAR` syntax.
-E.g. to run the GROMACS_EESSI test, with the module `GROMACS/2021.6-foss-2022a`:
+For example, to run the `GROMACS_EESSI` test with the module `GROMACS/2021.6-foss-2022a`:

 - `--setvar GROMACS_EESSI.modules=GROMACS/2021.6-foss-2022a'

 ## Developers
 If you want to install the EESSI test suite from a branch, you can either install the feature branch with `pip`, or clone the Github repository and check out the feature branch.

 ### Install from branch with pip